 One of the biggest management mistakes any manager can make is letting the word “don’t” dominate their management style.
 Yet it’s fairly common practice for many managers — especially ones who are new to the job.

-So what happens when you use “don’t”
+So what happens when you “don’t” your staff?

 When we hear the word “don’t” aimed right at us, it can cause any communication flow to get jammed.
 Perhaps it triggers memories of parents wagging their fingers at us.
 Or simply times when we’ve been “bad”.

 As a result, our guard goes up.
 And this can set in motion a set of mental precautions that will try to help us avoid any future “don’t” warnings.
 Also, emotion-laden limits like these can get in the way of our work product — and even our work relationships.